TheRook/subbrute/README.md

 - SubBrute is now a DNS spider that recursively crawls enumerated DNS records.
 This feature boosted *.google.com from 123 to 162 subdomains.
 (Always enabled)
 - --type enumerate an arbitrary record type (AAAA, CNAME, SOA, TXT, MX...)
 - -s can now read subdomains from result files.
-- New useage -  The subdomains enumerated from previous scans can now be used as input to enumerate other DNS records.
+- New usage -  The subdomains enumerated from previous scans can now be used as input to enumerate other DNS records.
 The following commands demonstrate this new functionality:
 ```
 	./subbrute.py google.com -o google.names
 		...162 subdomains found...